 Besides the personal implications of future employment in a technology world, we need to consider the apologetic issues.
-Many Christians taken out of scientific debates about the origins of the universe, evolution, astronomy, etc due to their raw lack of basic knowledge about math and science.
-Remember – theologians of the past have been astute students of both the bible and nature – what systematic theology calls special and general revelation from God.
-(Note – our courses are not faith based – but we are Christians.
+Many Christians have been taken out of scientific debates about the origins of the universe, evolution, astronomy, etc due to their raw lack of basic knowledge about math and science.
+Remember – theologians of the past have been astute students of both the Bible and nature – what systematic theology calls special and general revelation from God.
+(Note – our courses are not faith-based – but we are Christians.
 We firmly believe that we do not need to force our faith into places like math – we just speak the truth.
 Many who have chased truth who do not believe in the God of the Bible have found the path to truth led them to their faith – including me.)

 But the problem we have as parents is that we too were raised in a school system that was often inadequate to prepare us to teach our own children.
 Even then, most of us who did take the advanced math and science course have long since forgotten the skills we once had in the areas of math and science.

 Are we preparing our children to live in an age of technology? …defend the faith against scientific attacks? …teach their children?
-Just as language is the way to study the written word of God, or special revelation, math is the language used to study nature, or general revelation.
+Just as language is the way to study the written word of God or special revelation, math is the language used to study nature or general revelation.